 “Yes.
 I promise.
 I’m not a charlatan like the ones you…”

-A sharp slap interrupted his sentence and sent him reeling backward.
-The other policemen punched him and kicked him to the ground.
-The beating continued until Juma was curled up on the soapy puddle again.
+A sharp slap interrupted his sentence and sent him reeling backwards.
+The other officers punched and kicked him back onto the ground.
+The beating continued until Juma was curled up in the brackish water once more.

 “Haya!
 Twende!” the leader ordered.

 Two men grabbed him by the ankles once again and dragged him to the gate that was now hanging by a single hinge.
-A police pickup was parked outside, and he was thrown in the tarpaulin covered back.
-A small crowd was gathered outside the gate watching and murmuring amongst themselves as the police car drove off at full speed leaving a cloud of dust
+A police pickup was parked outside, and they threw him into the tarpaulin-covered back.
+A small crowd gathered outside the gate, watching and murmuring amongst themselves as the police car drove off at full speed, leaving a cloud of dust in their wake.

 The car arrived at a police station he had never been to before.
-He tried to look for a sign board that would tell him where he was so he could call his family later but he was quickly bundled into the building; lifted up by his belt and dragged along, barely walking on his own two feet.
-He was surprised to find himself led into a sparsely furnished office instead of the cold cell floor that he expected.
-The two police men who had put him in the room left and closed the door behind them.
+He tried to look for a signboard that would give him a clue of his whereabouts, but he was quickly bundled into the building, lifted by his belt and dragged along like a lamb to the slaughter.
+He was surprised to find himself led into a poorly furnished office instead of the cold cell floor he expected.
+The two policemen who had put him in the room left, closing the door behind them.

 The room had a small desk standing in the middle.
-On one side was an old office chair with a torn back exposing the brown stuffing inside.
+In the furthest corner sat an old office chair with a torn back, exposing the brown stuffing inside.
 A plain wooden chair stood on the side near the door.
-Behind the office chair was a grey cabinet that was too full of files to close properly, and yellowing paper spilling out of the drawers.
-The white paint on the walls was peeling and hanging in oddly shaped strips and the ceiling was full of stains, evidence of leaking rain water.
-He looked at the newspaper folded on the table and recognised it as the previous week’s daily that had made him fear for his safety.
+Behind the office chair was a grey cabinet too full of files to close; yellowing paper spilt out of the drawers and onto the floor.
+The white paint on the walls was peeling and hanging in odd strips, and the ceiling was full of stains, evidence of leaking rainwater.
+Juma glanced at the newspaper folded on the table and recognised it as the previous week’s daily, making him fear for his safety.

 “Have a seat,” she said to him.

-He sat on the wooden chair uneasily and avoided eye contact with his interrogator.
+He sat uneasily on the wooden chair, avoiding eye contact with his interrogator.

 “Do you know why you’re here?” she asked him.

-He looked at the newspaper and tried to think of how to answer the question without incriminating himself in any wrongdoing.
+He looked at the newspaper and tried to think of how to answer the question without incriminating himself.
 ‘Because you’re arresting charlatan witch doctors’ would not be an appropriate answer.

 “I asked you a question.
 Do you know why you’re here?”